jdebloat/jdebloat/tools/jdebloat/README.md

 .end method
 ```

-After this method's body is wiped, the Jimple looks like:
+After this method's body is wiped, it leaves the method header,
+while removing the body to the maximum possible extent permissible by
+the JVM.
+This is shown below:

 ```
 .method public static staticShortMethodNoParams()Ljava/lang/Short;